-Felix joined Osborne Clarke in 2011.
-He studied in Cologne and Paris and completed various legal traineeship postings, among others with a federal youth protection board in Bonn and with Canadian law firm Gowlings in Vancouver.
+Felix joined Osborne Clarke as a lawyer in 2011.
+He studied in Cologne and Paris, and trained with Osborne Clarke as well as a federal youth protection board in Bonn and Canadian law firm Gowlings in Vancouver.
 In addition, he has worked in Osborne Clarke’s Silicon Valley office and at a Toronto law firm specializing in international legal transactions.

 Osborne Clarke was awarded JUVE law firm of the year for use of IT & Data Protection and Technology & Media in 2019.